 Once you arrive, you’ll be able to see hundreds of free roaming giant tortoises all over the island.
 Over 200 giant tortoises call Curieuse Island home.

 There is also a tortoise nursery where baby tortoises are raised until they are 5 years old.
-Once they reach this age, they are released into the wild.
+Once they reach this age, they are then released into the wild.

 As well as giant tortoises, the island is also home to the Coco De Mer Palm.
 This huge, prehistoric palm tree has the world’s biggest seed.